Enjoy sex like you used to

 What is edging, and what are the benefits?
 Edging is the process of starting and stopping sexual activity to delay orgasm as long as possible.

-Proponents of edging claim it leads to stronger orgasms and an increased ability to control when you ejaculate.
+Many people who practice edging report that it leads to stronger orgasms and improved control over ejaculation.
 And while there’s relatively little scientific research available on the benefits of edging for sexual performance, there’s plenty of anecdotal evidence that it leads to better sex or sexual gratification (at least, for some people).

 In this article, we’ll go over: